Hunting the Northern Lights, with photographer/expert guide

 From destinations within northern Norway, such as Tromsø, Kirkenes, Hammerfest, Båtsfjord and Vadsø, the airline company Widerøe and the bus company Boreal can be used.

-This is Arctic Living in Alta — wide, wild, and shaped by nature.
+This is Arctic Living — shaped by tradition, but always evolving.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.